 The cycle of phone upgrades is slowing down.
 Most smartphone users keep the same device for at least two years.
 They say they don’t need to buy the brand new phone since their current one offers exactly what they need.
 On the other hand, 16% of smartphone users are always on the lookout for new tech and tend to buy new phones every 6 months, if not more often.

-22. On average, a smartphone user spends over 3 hours on their phone every day.
+On average, smartphone user spends over 3 hours on their phone every day.

 We spend a lot of time on our phones.
 At times we are unaware of how long that is.
 Checking emails, texting, browsing the internet, or just looking up the daily weather forecast, gradually adds up to quite a lot of screen time.
 An average smartphone user spends 49 days of the year on their phone.
 But 20% of smartphone users exceed those numbers, spending 4.5 hours or longer on their phones which adds up to 76 days per year.

 The phone rings.
 We pick it up.
-Whether its a text, a notification from Facebook or a video game popping up, we keep picking up our phone throughout the day.
-Some users look at their phone once every 3 minutes.
+Whether it's a text, a notification from Facebook, or a video game popping up, we keep picking up our phones throughout the day.
+Some users look at their phones once every 3 minutes.
 Researchers published mobile phone usage statistics and the figures are shocking.
-A lot of people are not even aware that they are checking their phone from time to time.
-Most of these short check-ins happen during our workday, between 9am and 5pm, and have a severe effect on our attention span and productivity.
+A lot of people are not even aware that they are checking their phones from time to time.
+Most of these short check-ins happen during our workday, between 9 a.m. and 5 p.m, and have a severe effect on our attention span and productivity.